Christopher Jordan Guillot

 Christopher's story is one in many, but the purpose of this foundation is to provide education, knowledge, support and to continue research in cancer so that a cure can be found for this deadly disease.

-***This year's event will benefit The Foundation at East Jefferson General Hospital and the expansion of the Outpatient Oncology Infusion Center and The John Curtis Christian Guillot Scholarship Fund.
+***This year's event will benefit The Foundation at East Jefferson General Hospital and the Outpatient Oncology Infusion Center, the Melanoma Research Foundation, and the John Curtis Chris Guillot Scholarship Fund.

 ***All Donations are tax deductible.
 The Christopher Jordan Guillot Memorial Foundation is exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code.